lanis-mobile/LanisAPI/docs/source/index.rst

 * Fetch calendar events.
 * Fetch conversations.
 * Fetch all schools that have Lanis.
+* Fetch all web applets with their links.

 Overview of future features, problems and other things `here <https://github.com/users/kurwjan/projects/2>`__.